lbogdan/ramblings-drafts/vue-eslint-prettier.md

 info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command.
 ```

-This is useful in CI, to do the linting and building in the same step vs. having an additional linting step.
+This is useful in CI, it allows us to do the linting and building in the same step vs. having an additional linting step.

-### ESLint configuration
+## "Do you have this in another color?"

 Now that we saw how `eslint` is supposed to behave with a default Vue CLI configuration, let's see how we can bend it to our will.
 While `eslint` supports a [handful of configuration file types](https://eslint.org/docs/user-guide/configuring#configuration-file-formats), Vue CLI uses `.eslintrc.js`, which by default has the following contents: